 Additionally, the VCAA will be publishing supporting resources, templates and exemplars iteratively to support each of the learning areas, capabilities and CCPs.

-Finally, the revision will ensure that there is a sequence learning journey from birth to 18 for all Victorian students, the F–10 curriculum being a fundamental cornerstone in the transition from Victorian Early Years Development Framework through the F–10 curriculum and into senior secondary pathways.
+Finally, the revision will ensure that there is a sequenced learning journey from birth to 18 for all Victorian students, the F–10 curriculum being a fundamental cornerstone in the transition from Victorian Early Years Development Framework through the F–10 curriculum and into senior secondary pathways.

 It is important to note what has not changed during the revision process.
-The overarching structure of the Victorian Curriculum will continue to be organised around learning areas, capabilities across curriculum priorities.
+The overarching structure of the Victorian Curriculum will continue to be organised around learning areas, capabilities and cross-curriculum priorities.
 Victoria continues to value and promote the importance of the disciplines and we will continue to offer unique curriculum such as the EAL and the A to D curriculum.
 We'll also continue to ensure that the curriculum is organised in two-year bands for all areas other than English and mathematics.

 On the A to D curriculum, it's important to acknowledge that this is a unique curriculum to Victoria and therefore is not subject to the National Review.
 Victoria values the importance of this curriculum for students with significant intellectual disabilities and additional learning needs.
 Therefore, the VCAA will be engaging in a rigorous process and engagement with this community of schools, students and teachers to ensure this curriculum continues to meet their needs into the future.
 In the meantime, schools and teachers can continue to deliver the current A to D curriculum until the new one is revised and published.

 Teaching, learning, assessment and reporting are the key components that schools plan for.
-The requirements for reporting are set by the sectors, as I've already stated, so Department of Education, Catholic Diocese and individual independent schools.
+The requirements for reporting are set by the sectors, as I've already stated, so Department of Education, Catholic Dioceses and individual independent schools.
 So again, please, I direct any questions around regarding reporting of mathematics to those particular sector authorities.

 As you already know, the Victorian Curriculum F–10 Mathematics Version 2.0 and supporting resources are now published.
 We will continue to publish these resources throughout the coming weeks and into next year, so please revisit the website on a regular basis.